BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ## Viewing the Annotated Genome

-Private genomes that have been annotated in BV-BRC or PATRIC can be viewed directly from the annotation job, or through the workspace, or by using the Global Search function.
+Private genomes that have been annotated in BV-BRC (or previously in PATRIC) can be viewed directly from the annotation job, or through the workspace, or by using the Global Search function.

 ### Viewing the genome from the job report